leoguti85/MADAN/README.md

 </p>

 #### Uncovering anomalous nodes and context ####
-We compute the concentration for all nodes at time t:
+The previous analysis suggests three relevant contexts for anomalies.
+We look at anomnalous nodes at a given scale by computing the concentration for all nodes, at for instance t=1000:
 ```
 madan.compute_concentration(t)
 madan.concentration